'Not Our World': This Greek Island Wants An End To Greece And Turkey's Feud

 Despina Achladioti, a widow who lived with her goats and chickens on the nearby islet of Ro, staked her defense by raising the Greek flag every morning.
 The priest calls her a hero.
 Greeks have deified her as the "lady of Ro."

-Greece installed an army base on Kastellorizo shortly after the Cyprus conflict, "to allay the security concerns of the islanders," Grigoriadis, the political scientist, says.
+Greece installed an army base on Kastellorizo shortly after the Cyprus conflict, "to allay the security concerns of the islanders," says Grigoriadis, the political scientist.
 "It's still a very limited military presence."
 The island is dotted with hidden shelters.

 Kastellorizo got on the tourist map with the 1991 Oscar-winning movie Mediterraneo, which was filmed here.